RakhithJK/haraka-Haraka-wiki/Write-a-Plugin.md

+# Don't reinvent the wheel

+Before writing a new plugin, first check the [Plugin Registry](https://github.com/haraka/Haraka/blob/master/Plugins.md) to see if that plugin exists.

 # Nomenclature

 Use the `haraka-plugin-[UNIQUE]` naming style.
 We're moving towards npm packaging most plugins and the `haraka-plugin` prefix is the nomenclature we're using.